 About Carmo Convent

-Carmo Convent (Convento do Carmo) is a part-ruined medieval convent in Lisbon now used as an archaeological museum.
+Carmo Convent (Convento do Carmo) is a part-ruined medieval convent in Lisbon which is now used as an archaeological museum.

 Built in 1389, Carmo Convent was the work of Nuno Ãlvares Pereira, an important figure in Portuguese military history – including in the victory at the Battle of Aljubarrota – turned member of the Carmelite Order.